cse110-fa22-group18/cse110-fa22-group18/admin/misc/rules.md

 - Meetings
   - Be flexible with your schedule and attend every meeeting you can
-  - Arrive at meetings on time
+  - Respect the time of others by arriving on time so the meeting may end on time as well
   - Provide updates on your current status and report issues you have encountered or foresee
   - If you are unable to attend a meeting, get up to speed by contacting team members or reading through the meeting notes